Billy E. Hooper Award for Distinguished Service

 Any individual employed at an AAVMC member institution.

+The awardee will be notified in December 2019.
 The award includes a $1000 honorarium.
-The awardee will be notified in December 2019.
-The awardee is expected to attend the AAVMC Annual Conference in March 2020 to receive the award and make a presentation on a topic of the awardee's choice.
+The awardee is expected to attend the AAVMC Annual Conference in March 2020 to receive the award and will be featured in a 3-minute tribute video.
 Awardee's reasonable costs (registration, travel, housing, meals) for attending the Annual Conference will be covered by AAVMC.
-The awardee is encouraged to submit their presentation to the Journal of Veterinary Medical Education for publication.

 What to submit